 Great Bear Lodge, where Emily stayed

-Despite being easier to get to than Spirit Bear Lodge, Great Bear Lodge feels, if anything, even more out of the way.
+It’s hard to feel any more out of the way than when you’re staying at Great Bear Lodge.
 Situated a half-hour seaplane flight north of Port Hardy, there’s nothing but rainforest and ocean for miles around.

 After soaring over the Queen Charlotte Strait and its scattering of forested islands, we landed right outside the lodge — a two-story wooden house floating out on the still water, set on a long stretch of decking.